The Lichtenbaum-Quillen dimension of complex varieties: General Results

 \subsection{Conic bundles and twisted K-theory}

 As a first application of our motivic spectral sequence, we revisit Corollary \ref{Pn_is_QL0}, which said that if $P \to X$ is a $\P^r$ bundle then $\dimQL(P) \ge \dimQL(X)$, with equality if the bundle is locally trivial in the Zariski topology.
-Whether equality holds in general is surprisingly stubborn question.
-Here we prove only that if $r=1$ then $\dimQL(P) \le \dim X$. \begin{prop} If a smooth complex projective variety $Y$ admits a map $f\colon Y \to Z$ whose generic fiber is a conic, then $\dimQL(Y) \le \dim(Z)$. \end{prop} \begin{proof} Let $d = \dim Y$.
-When $d=3$, Colliot-Th\'el\`ene and Voisin \cite[Cor.~8.2]{ctv} used Kahn, Rost, and Sujatha's \cite[Thm.~5]{krs1} to prove that $H^0(\H^3_Y(\Q/\Z)) = 0$.
-When $d$ is arbitrary, $H^0(\H^d_Y(\Q/\Z)) = 0$ follows in the same way from \cite[Prop.~A.1]{krs1}.\footnote{See \cite[Lem.~9]{fu_tian} for another version of the same argument.} We have exact sequences
+Whether equality holds in general is a surprisingly stubborn question.
+Here we prove only that if $r=1$ then $\dimQL(P) \le \dim(X)$. \begin{prop} If a smooth complex projective variety $Y$ admits a map $f\colon Y \to Z$ whose generic fiber is a conic, then $\dimQL(Y) \le \dim(Z)$. \end{prop} \begin{proof} Let $d = \dim(Y)$.
+We claim that $H^0(\H^d_Y(\Q/\Z)) = 0$: when $d=3$, Colliot-Th\'el\`ene and Voisin \cite[Cor.~8.2]{ctv} proved this using Kahn, Rost, and Sujatha's \cite[Thm.~5]{krs1}, and when $d$ is arbitrary, it follows in the same way from \cite[Prop.~A.1]{krs1}.\footnote{See \cite[Lem.~9]{fu_tian} for another version of the same argument.} Next, we have exact sequences

 for all $j$ and all $m$; this follows for example from \cite[Cor.~1.5]{voisin_deg_4}.
-Thus we find that $H^0(\H^d_X(\Z/m)) = 0$, so \eqref{K/tau_d} gives $(K/\tau)_d(X,\Z/m) = 0$, so $\dimQL(Y) \le d-1 = \dim Z$. \end{proof}
+Thus we find that $H^0(\H^d_Y(\Z/m)) = 0$, so \eqref{K/tau_d} gives $(K/\tau)_d(Y,\Z/m) = 0$, so $\dimQL(Y) \le d-1 = \dim(Z)$. \end{proof}

-Hotchkiss \cite[Thm.~6.1]{hotchkiss} proved that if $X$ is an Abelian 3-fold and $P \to X$ is an \'etale $\P^3$ bundle whose Brauer class has order 2 rather than 4, then the integral Hodge conjecture fails for $H^6(P,\Z)$.
+Hotchkiss \cite[Thm.~6.1]{hotchkiss} proved that if $X$ is an Abelian 3-fold and $P \to X$ is an \'etale $\P^3$ bundle whose Brauer class has order 2 but cannot be represented by an \'etale $\P^1$ bundle, then the integral Hodge conjecture fails for $H^6(P,\Z)$.
 He constructed a similar example over products of curves in \cite[Thm.~6.4]{hotchkiss}.
 These may be good places to look for counterexamples to our expectation that $\dimQL(P) = \dimQL(X)$.